 The Pima County Regional Flood Control District (District) participates in the National Flood Insurance Program's (NFIP) Community Rating System (CRS).
 The CRS encourages communities to develop a Program for Public Information (PPI) to better organize and expand outreach activities as it relates to floodplain management, public safety and flood mitigation.
-The District's PPI was originally approved by the Board of Supervisors (Board) on March 7, 2017, and the first update was approved on March 20, 2018.
-The PPI requires the District to submit annual PPI changes and updates to the Board for approval.
+The District's PPI was originally approved by the Board of Supervisors (Board) on March 7, 2017, and the latest update was approved on February 19, 2019.
+The PPI requires the District to submit changes and updates of the PPI to the Board for annual approval.
+Today's Resolution is to approve the PPI as recommended by the PPI Committee.